-If you are an organisation that provides any emotional wellbeing support service to children, young people and their families, then joining the collaborative could really benefit your service and the people you work alongside.
+If you are an organisation that provides any emotional wellbeing support service to children, young people and their families, then joining the Community of Practice could really benefit your service and the people you work alongside.
 Here’s a list of frequently asked questions that you might have thought of asking…..

 What is CYP IAPT?

 CYP IAPT stands for Children and Young People: Improving access to Psychological Therapy.
 Based on some really important research and findings, the Government – with help from young people – have set some challenges for services: to improve access for Children, Young People and their families, to better quality emotional wellbeing services.
 What does better quality mean?
 Services that provide evidence based therapies, by highly skilled and trained staff, who listen and include the views and preferences of Young people in everything that they do.
 From the choice of therapy, to recruiting staff, and developing the service.

 Why is this important for me?

 What we have learned from research, is that highly skilled practitioners, delivering evidence-based therapies, based on a young person’s needs and goals, make for efficient services: Young people make steady and consistent improvements, access services more easily, and spend less time in therapy.
 This means that your service can see more young people in your community, demonstrate great impact, and illustrate your successes to funders.

 How much does it cost?